Chalfont & Latimer station

-Chalfont & Latimer is a London Underground and National Rail station in London fare zone 8 (previously zone C) on the Metropolitan line, in Buckinghamshire.
+Chalfont & Latimer is a London Underground and National Rail station in London fare zone 8 on the Metropolitan line, in Buckinghamshire.

 It also serves the Chiltern Railways line to Aylesbury.
 Chalfont & Latimer station is located just before the junction for trains to Chesham.

 The station serves Chalfont St Giles, Chalfont St Peter, Little Chalfont and Latimer.
 It is located in Little Chalfont.
 It opened as "Chalfont Road" on 8 July 1889 but changed to the present name from 1 November 1915.
 The station is a good location to alight from to explore the Chess Valley.